~~~~ This is Page 6 ~~~~

 There's a remarkable illustrated article on Bell in the 100th Anniversary issue (September, 1988) of National Geographic.

 An "Evil....Un-American Deaf Race"

 Bell was a high official in the American Eugenics movement.
-Eugenics is a phony, criminal, and discredited "science" to improve a society or race by selecting who may not be born.
+Eugenics is considered by many to be a phony, criminal, and discredited "science" to improve a society or race by determining who should not be born.

-Bell's focus was on the congenitally and prelingully Deaf.
+Bell's focus was on the congenitally and prelingually Deaf.
 He proposed in 1883 that they live only within hearing society, away from most other Deaf persons.
-This would lessen deaf-to-deaf marriages and the spread of genetic and social deafness.
-Also to motivate deaf persons to acquire speech and assimilate into hearing society.
+This would lessen deaf-to-deaf marriages and the spread of genetic, social, and cultural deafness.
+Also' to motivate deaf persons to acquire speech and assimilate into hearing society.